Se não instanciou o template não tem nada de errado

 # Mock de Timer em Moq

-Caloni, 2024-07-17 coding [up] [copy]Acabou o dia e ainda não consegui terminar este mock dos infernos.
+Caloni, 2024-07-17 computer [up] [copy]Acabou o dia e ainda não consegui terminar este mock dos infernos.
 Estou tentando criar o primeiro exemplo que usa dois wrappers nunca antes *mockados* (incluindo um timer), mas ficou faltando mockar o `System.Timer`.
 O teste já funciona, mas ele é obrigado a dar um *sleep* pra esperar o timer terminar.

 O método que precisa ser testado é chamado como trigger deste timer.
 O teste constroi o objeto e chama um outro método de início que inicia o timer.
 O teste é quando o timer dispara a chamada do *callback*.